 You've seen the screens.
 This is a working slice with BBC, Guardian, and NPR — fetching real headlines right now.

-This is the actual product, running with three of the eleven sources.
+This is the actual product, running with three of the eighteen sources.
 Star articles, take notes, switch themes, manage sources — try anything.
 Only the export button is locked — that's how you take it home.

 Single HTML file · Yours forever · 14-day refund